Synapxe-DNA/healthhub-content-optimization/content-optimization/README.md

 ## Install Dependencies

 <a id="note"></a>

+> [!NOTE]
-> **Note:** This assumes that you have already created and activated your virtual environment.
+> This assumes that you have already created and activated your virtual environment.
 For more information on how to get set up, refer [here](../README.md#installation).
 From this section onwards, do also take note that you are in the `content-optimization` directory.
 Simply check by running `pwd` in your terminal and `cd content-optimization` if you're not already there.

 ### Anaconda (Recommended)